brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 # Configure a routing table

 This will configure routes in an alternate routing table that can be used for the traffic we want to be routed over the VPN.
-I initially also put the `tun2` interface in an alternate `rdomain`, which worked fine, but I don't think it's strictly required here and we can get away with just a dedicated routing table (we'll use PF later to select the routing table for specific incoming traffic).
+I initially also put the `tun2` interface in an alternate rdomain, which worked fine, but I don't think it's strictly required here and we can get away with just a dedicated routing table (we'll use PF later to select the routing table for specific incoming traffic).

 We'll use an ID of `2` for the routing table but you can use any value up to `255` (the default routing table is ID `0`).
 Remember to replace `10.32.4.3` here with the actual address you configured in the `hostname.tun2` file!